tedcheng/ai-hackers-field-manual/README.md

 ## Application Patterns and Examples <a name="patterns"></a>
 Common pattners used in applications.
 Each pattern will include walk-throughs, community projects, and a super barebone implementation example for learning and clarity.
 More complex examples will be added over time.
-### LLM driven agents with tools
+### AutoGPT Agent From Scratch
 This is a pattern popularized by AutoGPT & BabyAGI projects ([AutoGPT](https://github.com/Torantulino/Auto-GPT), [BabyAGI](https://github.com/yoheinakajima/babyagi)).
 With this pattern, an agent is given a set of tools and is tasked to complete a goal.
 In each step, the agent uses LLM to iteratively decide which tool to use and solves the problem.

-Inspired by [LLM Agents](https://github.com/mpaepper/llm_agents/tree/main/llm_agents), here's is a barebone version in less than [150 lines of ruby](examples/llm_agents.rb) that implements a Thought, Action, Observation, Thought loop agent with access to Google Search and Ruby REPL.
+Inspired by [LLM Agents](https://github.com/mpaepper/llm_agents/tree/main/llm_agents), here's is a built-from-scratch version in less than [150 lines of ruby](examples/llm_agents.rb) that implements a Thought, Action, Observation, Thought loop agent with access to Google Search and Ruby REPL.

 ### ChatGPT Plugin
 🚧 Under Construction